podio/podio-dotnet/authentication/index.md

 {% endhighlight %}

 ### App authentication
-App authentication doesn't require any direct user authentication and is thus much simpler.
+App authentication doesn’t require any direct user authentication and therefore it is much simpler.
 This flow is suitable in situations where you only need data from a single app.
 You can simply pass the app id and app token directly to the AuthenicateWithApp method:

 {% highlight csharp startinline %}
 var podio = new Podio(clientId, clientSecret);